yutive/PyGame/README.md

 -To watch what I coded download the SpaceInvaderCode.zip file.

--Credits: The Credits for the Sprites are going to programmieren-starten.de where I learnd how to code such game.
+-Credits: The Credits for the Sprites are going to programmieren-starten.de where I learnd how to code such games.